AshMagill/pern-art-gallery/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** AshMagill, React-client-with-CMS-and-Server, twitter_handle, ashmagillnewzealand@gmail.com, React-client-with-CMS-and-Server, A React website that displays images posted by a CMS, the routes in the server are secured with basic authentication.
+*** AshMagill, pern-art-gallery, twitter_handle, ashmagillnewzealand@gmail.com, pern-art-gallery, A React website that displays images posted by a CMS, the routes in the server are secured with basic authentication.
 Uses a postgres database.
 -->